rust-lang/reference/src/inline-assembly.md

 > Failing to obey this requirement can have significant impact on code generation, including code unrelated to the asm block.
 For example, an asm block that issues a `.data` directive without resetting to the appropriate section for the function can cause the following code in the function to be generated in the `.data` section, and for execution to fall off the asm block into improper memory.

 r[asm.invocation.global-section]
-The *expanded asm-string* of a [`core::arch::global_asm!`] invocation acts as though a `.section` directive is issued before the *expanded asm-string*  which causes code to be generated in the default section on the target for executable code.
+The *expanded asm-string* of *global-asm-block* invocation acts as though a `.section` directive is issued before the *expanded asm-string*  which causes code to be generated in the default section on the target for executable code.

 > [!NOTE]
 > This section is typically named `.text`.